Three Guys from Miami: Media appearances

-Their website iCuban.com debuted in 1996 and has logged more than 5 million visitors in its 15-year existence.
+Personnel

 Raúl Musibay went to the United States via Spain in 1980.
 A full-time Miami resident, Musibay is a proponent of traditional Cuban cuisine and an advocate of preserving Cuban culture in the United States.

 Glenn Lindgren grew up in Minneapolis and first went to Miami in 1984, where he began his studies in Cuban and Latin cuisine.
 Lindgren is the writer of the group; he writes about the Three Guys From Miami in books, magazines, and on the Internet.
 He is an accomplished chef and author.

 Jorge Castillo went to the United States via the Mariel Boatlift in 1980.
 Although born and raised in Cayo la Rosa, Jorge left Miami after three months to live in Iowa, where he mastered the English language and learned Midwest cooking techniques.